+- 1. Add a Precipitation Calculator node to the System Definer.
+If you used the Precipitation Simulation template, click the node to display the Configuration settings window.

+- 2. In the Precipitation Calculator Configuration window, enter the settings on the Conditions and Options tabs.
+These are described separately:

+- Matrix Phase

+- Precipitate Phase

+- Calculation Type

+- Options Tab Advanced Settings

-- Add a Precipitation Calculator node to the System Definer.
-If you used the Precipitation Simulation template, click the node to display the Configuration settings window. - 2.
-In the Precipitation Calculator Configuration window, enter the settings described in "Conditions Tab Settings" on the next page Additional advanced options settings are also available and described "Option Tab Settings" on page 33. - 3.
-Once you have finished defining the Precipitation Calculator, you also choose settings on the Plot Renderer.
-Some additional settings are specific to the "Plot Renderer" on page 36. - "Selecting the Disordered Phase as a Matrix Phase " on page 13
+- 3. Once you have finished defining the Precipitation Calculator, you also choose settings on the Plot Renderer.
+Some additional settings are specific to the "Precipitation Calculator Plot Renderer" on page 41.

+Matrix Phase Settings